whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1D.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship and given access to an air compressor." | markdownify }}
+Using an approved simulator, in the laboratory, or aboard ship and given access to an air compressor.

 ### Performance requirement